 Another less common symptom is a tendency to faint, which can increase the likelihood of falls and accidents at home.
 DLB usually progresses slowly, but eventually, those living with the late stages will require help and assistance with daily activities such as dressing, eating and bathing.

 Commonly known as FTD, frontotemporal dementia causes different symptoms, depending on the particular area of the brain that’s damaged.
-Some people will experience problems relating to social behaviour if the frontal lobe is affected, if the temporal lobes are affected it’ll be more difficult to process language or facts.
+Some people may experience problems relating to social behaviour if the frontal lobe is affected, if the temporal lobes are affected it could be more difficult to process language or facts.

-Symptoms usually start earlier than with other common dementias, and while the cause is still unknown, it’s though that tiny protein structures called Pick bodies could play a part.
+While the cause is still unknown, it’s thought that tiny protein structures called Pick bodies could play a part.
+Recognised symptoms include: